IamKay/100DaysOfCode/README.md

 * Day 57
   > Same log as yesterday just a lot less in time.
 I got sick so couldn't manage to do a lot.

+* Day 58
+  > Couldn't do anything today, barely can even write this log.